-Length of contract term: The initial term may not be less than one year and may be up to 15 years.
-If the term extends beyond the SHS sunset date of December 2030, the contract must either make the term years following the SHS sunset date contingent on the availability of sufficient rental assistance funding or counties can opt to use capitalized reserves or other strategies on a case-by-case basis to cover costs beyond the sunset date if SHS is not renewed.
+Length of contract term: The initial term may not be less than one year and may be up to 20 years.
+If the term extends beyond the availability of SHS funding in June 2032, the contract must either make the term years following June 2032 contingent on the availability of sufficient rental assistance funding or counties can opt to use capitalized reserves or other strategies on a case-by-case basis to cover costs beyond June 2032 if SHS is not renewed.
 The initial term can be extended by mutual agreement if adequate resources are available.